Decisions, Decisions: Titles (incomplete)

-Critical reception
+Reception

 Education World gave Decisions, Decisions Online an A+, describing it as an effective online resource to stimulate the critical thinking skills of young people.

 Laura Cirillo-Boilard of USJ gave Decisions, Decisions – The Constitution 10/10, praising its ability to develop skills in cooperative learning, reading comprehension, oral communication, problem-solving, and decision-making.
 Teaching TV Production in a Digital World: Integrating Media Literacy recommended the use of Decisions, Decisions: Violence in the Media within the school curriculum.
 Character Education in America's Blue Ribbon Schools felt the series effectively allowed students to work together in solving real world problems and analysing the results of their decisions.
 Multimedia Schools said Decisions, Decisions Online is an "interesting, informative, and affordable" product.

-The website was The New York Times' featured site on January 5, 2000.
+The website was The New York Times featured site on January 5, 2000.
 The Washington Post reported that the series could be ground-breaking in the move from learning distinct subjects to a synergistic approach, using all these skills to complete practical and realistic projects.
 Macworld noted that Decisions, Decisions 5.0: The Constitution was not a replacement for a U.S. history textbook.
 Teacher Librarian praised it as one of the best ethics-based simulations on the market.
 Shirley Neill, co-editor of Only the Best, noted “Snyder tries to get kids to see the issue from a lot of different points of view".
 From Now On deemed it the leading producer of historical simulations.
 While Kliatt praised the series for addressing current issues, it noted the games were not "culturally balanced".
 Tech & Learning wrote "These thought-provoking programs enriched learning in countless ways."
 MacWorld suggests the series challenges the student view that historical events are "far-removed from their own lives and have little relevance to the present".